 Benchmarking with ENERGY STAR® Portfolio Manager®

-Developed by the Department of Energy (DOE) through ENERGY STAR®, a software tool known as ENERGY STAR® Portfolio Manager® is available to benchmark a variety of building types.
+Developed by the U.S. Environmental Protection Agency (EPA) through ENERGY STAR®, a software tool known as ENERGY STAR® Portfolio Manager® is available to benchmark a variety of building types.
 Using Portfolio Manager to energy benchmark investment priorities, track energy savings, highlight poor energy performance in buildings are steps toward an ENERGY STAR rating for your building.

-An energy benchmarking score of 75 or greater will earn the building a US Department of Energy ENERGY STAR® Label.
+An energy benchmarking score of 75 or greater will earn the building a U.S. EPA ENERGY STAR® Label.

 Multifamily Buildings Now Eligible to Earn a 1-100 Score from ENERGY STAR®